MINIMA: Modality Invariant Image Matching: Experiments

 We next extend to zero-shot matching.
 1) \textit{Medical tasks} consist of $6$ modality pairs such as Retina, CT-SPECT, \emph{etc}.
 2) \textit{Remote Sensing tasks} consist of $7$ cases such as Optical-SAR, Optical-Map, \emph{etc}.
 3) \textit{RGB-Event} case is from DSEC~\cite{wang2023visevent}.
 1) and 2) are both from MMIM~\cite{jiang2021review} datasets.

 The quantitative results are outlined in~\cref{tab:real Homograpy_estimation1}.
 For medical scenes, almost all the methods have close accuracy since the datasets are either too easy or too difficult.
 But our MINIMA$_\mathrm{LG}$ still exhibits a few advantages.
 As for remote sensing cases, our MINIMA achieves large gains for sparse and dense matching.
 While the semi-dense matcher MINIMA$_\mathrm{LoFTR}$ falls behind XoFTR for the same reason.
 As for the RGB-Event matching, the task is extremely challenging due to the large modality gap.
-Despite this, our proposed MINIMA performs good capacity of matching them.
-Some qualitative results are shown in~\cref{fig2:vis-results}, and more results are in~\cref{sec: more vis results}, which demonstrate that our MINIMA can establish a high number and ratio of correct matches for real cross-modal image pairs.
+Despite this, our proposed MINIMA performs good capacity for matching them.
+Some qualitative results are shown in~\cref{fig2:vis-results}, which demonstrate that our MINIMA can establish a high number and ratio of correct matches for real cross-modal image pairs.